Our doctors prescribe all popular UK brands

 If you start taking the pill after the fifth day of your cycle

-If you start taking the pill after the fifth day of your cycle, you should use another kind of contraception, such as condoms, until you will take the pills for 7 days.
-When you start taking the pill after the fifth day, make sure you will not put yourself in risk of pregnancy since your last period.
-To avoid this problem, you can take a pregnant test after 3 days you had unprotected sex.
+If you start taking the pill after the fifth day of your cycle, you should use another kind of contraception, such as condoms, until you take the pills for 7 days.
+When you start taking the pill after the fifth day, make sure you will not put yourself at risk of pregnancy since your last period.
+To avoid this problem, you can take pregnancy test after 3 days you had unprotected sex.

 What can happen if you forget a pill?

 If you forget one or more pills or if you took it late, you can decrease the effectiveness of the pill and can get pregnant.
 The risk of getting pregnant depends on how many pills you missed, and the time of your cycle you missed.